 Thought Leadership for Wealth Management Executives

-In a $117 trillion global AUM landscape squeezed by fee compression and digital disruption, wealth management leaders who publish command the client relationships that grow — and keep — generational wealth.
+In a global AUM landscape that now exceeds $140 trillion and is squeezed by fee compression and digital disruption, wealth management leaders who publish are far more likely to command the client relationships that grow — and keep — generational wealth.

-Global assets under management have surpassed $117 trillion, yet fee compression is relentless.
+Global assets under management have surpassed $140 trillion, yet fee compression is relentless.
 RIAs are winning share from broker-dealers by combining fiduciary transparency with digital efficiency, while robo-advisors continue pressuring the sub-$1M client segment.
-In this environment, the wealth management firms capturing ultra-high-net-worth family office relationships and multi-generational wealth transfer mandates are those whose leadership is visible, credible, and clearly differentiated.
-According to the Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report, 95% of decision-makers say thought leadership has changed how they think about an organization, and 79% say it directly influences their purchasing decisions.
-For wealth managers competing for relationships worth $10M, $50M, or $500M in AUM, that influence is worth operationalizing.
+In this environment, the wealth management firms capturing ultra-high-net-worth family office relationships and multi-generational wealth transfer mandates are often those whose leadership is visible, credible, and clearly differentiated.
+According to the Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report, 95% of hidden decision-makers say strong thought leadership makes them more receptive to sales and marketing outreach, and 79% say they are more likely to advocate for a vendor during the buying process when that vendor consistently produces high-quality thought leadership.
+For wealth managers competing for high-value AUM relationships, that influence is worth operationalizing.

 The digital assets integration debate represents one of the most contested strategic questions in wealth management today.
-Family offices and ultra-HNW individuals are asking their advisors for perspectives on Bitcoin ETF allocations, tokenized private equity, and crypto estate planning — and the advisors who have published thoughtful frameworks in Bloomberg Wealth or Financial Planning before the conversation arrives are trusted.
-Those scrambling to form an opinion in the moment are not.
-The same dynamic applies to the great wealth transfer: as Boomers transfer an estimated $84 trillion to Gen X and Millennial heirs over the next two decades, the advisory relationships that survive generational transition will belong to firms whose expertise is publicly documented and credible to the next generation.
+Family offices and ultra-HNW individuals are asking their advisors for perspectives on Bitcoin ETF allocations, tokenized private equity, and crypto estate planning — and the advisors who have published thoughtful frameworks in outlets like Bloomberg Wealth or Financial Planning before the conversation arrives tend to enter it with more credibility than those forming an opinion in the moment.
+The same dynamic applies to the great wealth transfer: as an estimated $84 trillion in wealth is expected to pass to heirs and charities through 2045 (Cerulli Associates), the advisory relationships that survive generational transition are more likely to belong to firms whose expertise is publicly documented and credible to the next generation.

-LinkedIn's 1.2 billion members include 65 million decision-makers, and 80% of B2B social leads in financial services originate on the platform.
-But the channel that now matters most for wealth management discovery is AI search.
-With 40% of B2B buyers starting their research with AI tools (6sense, 2025) and ChatGPT serving 900 million weekly users as of February 2026, prospective high-net-worth clients and their gatekeepers are asking AI systems to recommend wealth managers by specialty before they ever request a referral.
-The ghostwriting market supporting this kind of executive publishing reached $4.3 billion in 2025 and is projected to hit $6.7 billion by 2030 — meaning the most competitive advisory firms have already made systematic thought leadership part of their growth model.
+LinkedIn now has roughly 1.3 billion members (with about 310 million active each month), and a large share of B2B social media leads in financial services originate on the platform.
+But a channel that increasingly matters for wealth management discovery is AI search.
+Around 40% of B2B buyers now rely on AI tools to help synthesize their needs and shortlist or validate vendors (6sense, 2025), and ChatGPT has reached roughly 900 million weekly active users, so prospective high-net-worth clients and their gatekeepers are increasingly asking AI systems to recommend wealth managers by specialty.
+The market for ghostwriting services that supports this kind of executive publishing was estimated at roughly $4.2 billion in 2025 (Cognitive Market Research) and is projected to grow steadily — a sign that many competitive advisory firms have already made systematic thought leadership part of their growth model.

 Ultra-HNW and Family Office Positioning